GeorgeG518/MTSU-CSCI-4600-Summer-2022/Module1/README.md

 I had to add build files to the .gitignore.
 Today's focus was datatypes, arrays, array slicing, array allocation

+## 5/24
+Worked on some control flow stuff, loops, logic, relational operators, and just a tiny bit of Input reading.
+Input reading from files works the exact same as from console, but I change the handle from whatever the console's is to whatever my opened file's is.

 ------------------------------------------------------------------------------------------------------------------

 # File List